AtharvaKumar/GenAI/README.md

-# Generative AI Assignment (22IS671)
+# Generative AI AAT component

-This repository contains a Jupyter Notebook submitted as part of the university course **Introduction to Generative AI**.
+This repository contains a Jupyter Notebook / Google collab submitted as part of the AAT component of subject **Introduction to Generative AI**.

 ## 📂 Files